 - Weight loss, if you are not trying to lose weight

-- Fever that doesn't go away after a few weeks and that is not from an infection
+- Fever that is not from an infection and that doesn’t go away

 Talk to a doctor if you notice any of these problems.
 They are often caused by other, benign conditions, but only a doctor can tell for sure.
 The doctor can take your medical history and do a physical exam.
 Then, if there is any reason to suspect kidney cancer, one or more tests may be done.

-Lab tests may be done to get a sense of a person’s overall health and to help tell if cancer has spread to other areas.
-Before surgery, they can help tell if a person is healthy enough to have an operation.
+Lab tests can’t show for sure if a person has kidney cancer, but they can sometimes give the first hint that there may be a kidney problem.
+If cancer has been found, lab tests can be done to get a sense of a person’s overall health and to help tell if cancer has spread to other areas.

-This is likely to be one of the first tests done if the doctor thinks you may have a kidney problem.
+This is likely to be one of the first tests done if the doctor thinks you might have a kidney problem.
 Urine tests look for blood and other substances in a urine sample.
-Sometimes the urine will be looked at under the microscope to look for cancer cells (called urine cytology).
+Sometimes the urine will be looked at under the microscope for cancer cells (called urine cytology).

-The complete blood count (CBC) is a test that measures the different cells in the blood, such as the red blood cells, the white blood cells, and the platelets.
-The test results are often not normal in people with kidney cancer.
-Blood counts are important to make sure a person is healthy enough for surgery.
-Other blood tests may be done, too.
+Complete blood count (CBC): This test measures the different cells in the blood, such as the red blood cells, the white blood cells, and the platelets.
+People with kidney cancer often have too few red blood cells (called anemia).